 - 3.1 The Commander of IAU will complete annual statistical summaries of IAU investigations.
 The summaries will be made available to all MDTA Police employees and the public.
-Members of the public can request summary information through the Public Information Act. - 3.2 Members of the MDTA Police may request, through the Public Information Act, to review or inspect closed IAU investigative files.
-Information in the IAU files may be subject to redactions pursuant to the provisions of the Public Information Act. - 3.3 Records relating to an administrative or criminal investigation of misconduct by a police officer, including an internal affairs investigative record, a hearing record, and records relating to a disciplinary decision, may not be: - 3.3.1 Expunged; or - 3.3.2 Destroyed by a law enforcement agency. - 3.4 Prior to March 1st of each calendar year, the Commander of IAU will submit the following: - 3.4.1 Serious Officer-Involved Incidents and Officer Discipline Report, for the previous calendar year, to the Maryland Police Training and Standards Commission in accordance with Public Safety Article, Section 3-207 (b) (1) and 3-518. - 3.4.2 An Annual Use of Force Report to the Governor's Office of Crime Prevention, Youth, and Victim Services, for the previous calendar year, outlining each Use of Force incident involving an officer resulting in a monetary settlement or judgement against the MDTA Police in accordance with Public Safety Article, Section 3-528. - 3.4.3 An Annual Use of Force Report to the Maryland Police Training and Standards Commission outlining the number of use of force complaints made against officers during the previous calendar year, aggregated by numbers of complaints administratively charged, not charged, unfounded, and exonerated in accordance with Public Safety Article, Section 3-514.
+Employees who wish to review the annual summary will submit a Special Report, directed to the Internal Affairs Unit, through the Chain of Command.
+Members of the public can request summary information through the Public Information Act. - 3.2 Members of the MDTA Police may request, through the Public Information Act, to review or inspect closed IAU investigative files in which they were the subject of the investigation.
+Information in the IAU files may be subject to redactions pursuant to the provisions of the Public Information Act. - 3.3 Prior to March 1st of each calendar year, the Commander of IAU will submit the following: - 3.3.1 Serious Officer-Involved Incidents and Officer Discipline Report, for the previous calendar year, to the Maryland Police Training and Standards Commission in accordance with Public Safety Article, Section 3-207 (b) (1).

+3.3.2 A Use of Force Report to the Governor's Office of Crime Prevention, Youth, and Victim Services, for the previous calendar year, outlining each Use of Force incident involving an officer resulting in a monetary settlement or judgement against the MDTA Police in accordance with Public Safety Article, Section 3-523.